Playgol: learning programs through play: Experiments

 \subsection{Robot planning}

 Our first experiment focuses on learning robot plans.

 \paragraph{Materials} There is a robot and a ball in an $n^2$ space.
 The robot can move around and can grab and drop the ball.
-Figure \ref{fig:robot-states} shows example initial and final states.
 The goal is to learn a program to move from the initial state to the final state.
 The robot can perform six dyadic actions to transform the state: \tw{up}, \tw{down}, \tw{right}, \tw{left}, \tw{grab}, and \tw{drop}.
 Training examples are atoms of the form $f(s_1,s_2)$, where $f$ is the target predicate and $s_1$ and $s_2$ are initial and final states respectively.
-Figure \ref{fig:robot-plan} shows an example solution (a program and the corresponding plan) for Figure \ref{fig:robot-states}.
 We allow \name{} to learn programs using the \emph{ident} and \emph{chain} metarules (Figure \ref{fig:metarules}).
 We use $5^2$ and $6^2$ spaces with instance spaces $X_5$ and $X_6$ respectively.
 The instance spaces contain all possible $f(s_1,s_2)$ atoms.
 The cardinalities of $X_5$ and $X_6$ are approximately $5^8$ and $6^8$ respectively\footnote{In each state there are $n^2$ positions for the robot, $n^2$ positions for the ball, and the robot can or cannot be hold the ball, thus there are approximately $2n^4$ states.
 The instance space contains all possible start/end state pairs, thus approximately $2n^8$ atoms}.